 Arrange Page Elements with Wireframes

 Wireframes help you define the hierarchy of content on your design.
-By referring to the information architecture you created earlier, form the layout of your website pages with the help of a wireframe.
+By referring to the information architecture you created earlier, form the layout of the website pages with the help of a wireframe.

 Keep in mind how you want your site visitors to process information when doing so.

-It’s also the first step in figuring out how each page on your website is linked to each other.
+It’s also the first step in figuring out how each page on the website is linked to each other.

 Tip: Start with wireframes for smaller screens and start your way up.
 It’s the only hassle-free way to create a responsive website design.